daronphang/programming-resources/cloud-computing/AWS/global-infrastructure/region.md

 - You don't have to migrate all content to one of the Chinese Regions
 - Instead, you cache a copy locally at an edge location that is close to your customers in China
 - When a customer requests for data in China, Amazon CloudFront retrieves the file from the cache in the edge location and delivers it to your customer

+## Local Zones

+Places AWS compute, storage, database and other selected AWS services closer to end users to run **latency-sensitive applications**.
+Extends your VPC to more locations i.e. extension of an AWS Region.